dse/wear-os-watchface-pilot-watch/README.md

 -   10-second ambient refresh.

--   Watch face displays its own name.
+-   Watch face displays its own name now.
+Just a little touch of branding.

-    For bug reporting: Tap on it to show the watch face version number and version code.
+    You can tap the words "Pilot Watch" to display the application's version number (e.g., "1.1.0") and version code (e.g., "(90)").

+    This is useful for telling me what version of the watch face you're running.  :-)

 -   A few layout tweaks.